 One of the best areas to visit in Barcelona is called El Poble-Sec.
 The reason being, well, it is home to Carrer de Blai aka Pinchos street.
 The long walking street is bordered by dozens of different pinchos bars, and most of them are quite good.
 You can come for lunch, and afternoon snack, or make a dinner out of it.
 In this article I’ll give you my favorite spots to get pinchos on Carrer de Blai along with a bunch of pictures of what you can expect.

 The first thing you may be wondering though, is what are pinchos?
-Simply put, a pincho is a piece of bread with a topping.
+Simply put, a pincho (also spelt pintxo) is a piece of bread with a topping.
 The toppings can be pretty much anything you can think of, from skewered meats, to fried veggies, croquettes or even salads.
 They are similar to tapas in the sense that it is a small amount of food and you can get a lot of them, except pinchos are not free.
-You can read Cody’s guide to pinchos in Barcelona here, since I am only focusing on this one street.
+You can read my guide to pinchos in Barcelona here, since for this article I am only focusing on this one street.

 You should expect to pay at least 1 Euro per pincho on Carrer de Blai, and I rarely see them go higher than 2 Euros.
 You can tell what price they are by the types of toothpicks they use.
 If it is a regular toothpick it is the classic, or 1 Euro pincho (usually).
 If the toothpick has a red circle, or a different shape, or really anything extra, those are going to be more expensive.
 The bartender will explain you the price difference when you sit down so no need to be nervous.